akm-sabbir/robotic_project/README.md

 Task3: Inertial Measurement Unit gave the Raw, Pitch and Yaw.
 Helped to determine the orientation and map generation.

-How i programmed all the ports, used analog to digital conversion, interrupt signal even the board pin numbers, pin configuration that i can not remember. i did this project a lot of time ago.
+How i programmed all the ports, used analog to digital conversion from IR sensor response, interrupt signals, even the board pin numbers, pin configuration that i can not remember.
+I also dont posses the board, i can get the schemitic from internet but i really dont have time to further research on it, as i dont work on embedded system anymore.